4Sharif/PER-Prediction-Model/README.md

 As an example, I included 28 players in total, ranging from 1997-2024.
 It will output their predicted PER based on their statistics.

-Download the transformed csv dataset, copy its file path from your device, and insert it into "split.py."
+Download the transformed csv dataset, copy its FULL file path from your device, and insert it into "split.py."
 For the predictive tool to work, run "split.py" and then run "modelTraining.py."
 This is because of the joblib import.